CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 Parents and students check in at the library lobby.
 A mentor will sign you in and guide you to the appropriate session room.
 Students should get a name tag and print their first name on their name tag.

 Students can join another session at any time.
-Students 7 - 12 who are complete beginners are encouraged to join the Scratch group.
+Students 7 - 12 who are complete beginners are encouraged to join the Code Studio group.
 We encourage the parent and student to discuss and decided what session their student attends.
 Talk to a mentor for advice on what session your student should attend.

 ## During the coding session